Battosai42/amcp/README.md

 I would be very interessted to hear some feedback from people finding this project interessting, have suggestions or even started using it.
 Please contact me by mail (git.b42@gmail.com).

 ## Project Status
+The calculation of the motional parameters is still not reliable in all cases and special care has to be taken for the measurement setup.
+Good calibration of the VNA is essential to get Rs right.
+Also the impedance matching to the crystal is very important as the calculation of the other motional parameters are relying on a goot match.

 ### Software
 - [X] Basic Gui
 - [X] Basic Functions